Hill of Beith Castle: The Mill of Beith

 The water-mill of the Barony of Hill of Beith stood on the Muir or Roebank Burn at Mill of Beith (NS 366 559) where there is a linn or waterfall, called the 'Warlock Linn' or 'Warlock Craigie'.
 The present day Mill of Beith dates from the late 18th to early 19th century, being a small rectangular rubble built building with an offset square kiln.
 The lower part of the wheel splash wall is faced with ashlar.
 The wheel was mid breast, about 3 ft (0.91m) wide by 16 ft (4.88m) diameter, and was fed from a dam on the burn which ran through a lade under the road running to the mill.
 The ruins of the Davies o'the Mill, once home to Dugald Semple, stand nearby down the old lane that has now been blocked off.

 A glacial erratic stands in the Roebank Burn, used in the past as a diving platform by local youths.

 Micro-history

 The town of Beith itself was once officially known as 'Hill of Beith' and only later became known by its shortened name.

 The Hill of Beith Castle site was situated near the old turnpike from Kilwinning via Beith to Coldstream Bridge.
 It was built under the 1767 Ayr Roads Act.

-'Slim Jim' Baxter, a player with Glasgow Rangers, Sunderland, Nottingham Forest and Scotland grew up in Hill O’Beith.

 The 'Wood of Beit', now the 'Moor of Beith', has been identified with an Arthurian site where according to Taliessin in a poem under the name of 'Canowan' it was the site of a battle in the wood of Beit at the close of the day.